 Managing Roof & Yard Runoff

 On most building sites, the main source of water around the house is runoff from the roof.
-Without proper management of rainwater and snowmelt, these may become the main source of water in your basement.
+Without proper management of roof water and snow melt, it often becomes the main source water in the basement.

 A well-designed system of gutters and downspouts that effectively collects roof water and discharges it away from the foundation is the first line of defense against basement water problems.
 Combined with a back-up system of footing drains around the perimeter of your foundation, this will keep most basements dry.

 If you are building on site with serious water problems, however, you will need to take additional measures.
 If the water table is above the level of the basement floor part of the year, you should reconsider building a full basement.
-I your building site is at a low point that collects water or lies in the flow of water from surrounding properties, then you may need an engineered drainage strategy.
+If your building site is at a low point that collects water or lies in the drainage path from surrounding properties, then you may need an engineered design for stormwater management..

 Additional surface water may reach the foundation from yard areas and hardscapes, such as patios and walkways that do not slope away from the foundation.

 Some people live with wet basements for many years, only to discover that the solution was simple – start managing roof runoff properly instead of directing hundreds of gallons of water down their foundation walls.